 As with most breeds that have working and show lines, the working line is usually more active and driven towards the dog's original function.

-The Cocker is a very bold and alert dog that is very keen to work.
+The Cocker is a very bold and alert dog that is very eager to work.

-If a breeder can’t give you background or won’t let you meet at least one of the dog’s parents don’t buy a puppy.
+If a breeder can't give you a background or won't let you meet at least one of the dog's parents, don't buy a puppy.

 Poorly bred dogs can have a disorder known as Rage Syndrome (more common in English Cockers) in which the dog becomes aggressive and flies into an uncontrollable rage for little to no reason.

-If the dog is from a shelter, observe its temperament carefully.
+If the dog is from a shelter, observe its temperament.

 Cockers are normally obedient and easy to train with obedience training.
 Though some dogs may be difficult to house train and might like to hear themselves bark, they usually are eager to please.